 - a capacity for self-reflection and a willingness to engage in self-appraisal

 - open to objective and constructive feedback from supervisors and peers

 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

 Required ResourcesThere is no prescribed text for his course, but a reading list relevant to the projects and discussions will be provided.
 It is expected Students are required to read prescribe readings before attending the classes.

 Recommended ResourcesStudents have access to library and electronic databases and use of these and other sources of legitimate information, such as industry journals and other publications are recommended when appropriate.

 Online LearningAll topic lectures and most discussions will be recorded for the benefit of those that can’t attend the sessions.
 A comprehensive reading list will also be available in addition to lecture slides (although this is not a ‘slide intensive’ course) etc. All resources will be available via the course MyUni site.
 All assessments are to be provided electronically and will be marked and returned electronically via the Turnitin portal on the MyUni site.

 Learning & Teaching Modes

-This course is delivered in semi-intensive mode over 5 days.
-It entails daily face-to-face lectures and 3,5-hours working sessions.
+This course is delivered in semi-intensive mode over 6 days.
+It entails daily 3-hours face-to-face lectures and 3,5-hours working sessions.
 During working sessions students will engage in tutorial discussions and applied problem solving via case studies analysis.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.